hugoblanco1/ineedareadme/README.md

 1. Music that plays when you click play
 2. Avatar preview box that allows you to personalise your avatar
-3. live game updates that show you your current time attempts and points
+3. Live game updates that show you your current time attempts and points

 ## Troubleshooting